nuntipat/MicroVSA/README.md

 Notes
 - For boards with limited flash memory, the option `--skip-vanilla` can be used to skip the vanilla LDC benchmark (see Table 7 in the paper).
-- All implementation settings (`MODEL_TRANSPOSE_*` and `MICROVSA_IMPL_*`) in `microvsa_config.h` must be commented before running the automate benchmark script if they have been set manually as these settings will be pass during compilation time by the automate benchmark script.
+- All implementation settings (`MODEL_TRANSPOSE_*` and `MICROVSA_IMPL_*`) in `microvsa_config.h` must be commented before running the automated benchmark script if they have been set manually, as these settings will be passed during compilation time by the automated benchmark script.

 ### Build with a specific model and LDC implementation